digiltd/oh-rtd-test/Nest-Binding.md

 nest:client_secret=ZZo28toiuoiurok4WjUya1Bnc
 nest:pincode=2JTXXXJL
 ```

-Multiple instance support (allowing the binding to access multiple Nest accounts at once) conflicts with Nest Developer agreement, and so is not implemented.
+Multiple instance support (allowing the binding to access multiple Nest accounts at once) conflicts with Prohibition 3 of the [Nest Developer Terms of Service](https://developer.nest.com/documentation/cloud/tos), and so is not implemented.

 ## your.items file: ##